-On the Hunt for the Best Acoustic Guitar Value
+The Hunt for the Best Acoustic Guitar Under $500

-People think that you have to spend a ton of money to get a great playing and sounding guitar.
-Actually, there are many models in the $200 to $500 range that can give the more expensive guitars a run for their money.
+You may think you have to spend a ton of money to get a great playing and sounding guitar.
+Not so!
+There are quite a few models in the $500 range that represent a superior value, and give more expensive guitars a serious run for their money.
+Here are our top three picks!:

 Don’t spend a lot to get a lot